Adsol24/Java-projects/README.md

 # Java-projects
-included here are my many small java projects I have done while learning
+included here are my many small java projects I have done and solutions to problems